jrhoun/liferay-learn/docs/commerce/2.x/en/user-guide/catalog/low-stock-activity.md

-# Low Stock Activity
+# Low Stock Action

 This article documents how to set up automated actions for when product inventory falls below a specified threshold.
 Out-of-the-box, Liferay Commerce allows users to automatically set products as unpublished when they reach the defined inventory threshold.
-Store owners may also  configure the catalog to display remaining product quantity in inventory.

 To configure a Low Stock Activity: